Tierpark Essehof

 How long should I spend visiting?

-A visit typically takes around two to four hours, depending on your interest in the exhibits and activities available.
+A visit to Tierpark Essehof can take anywhere from two to four hours, depending on your pace and interest in the exhibits.

 Is photography allowed?